By Kevin Johnson, Larry Garber, and Edward McMahon

 Since Ronald Reagan launched the National Endowment for Democracy in 1982, the U.S. government has regularly funded American organizations working to support democracy overseas.
 In scores of countries around the world, Americans have advised on the design of new election systems, nurtured emerging civil society, funded voter education, and monitored pivotal elections.
 This work contributed to ending apartheid in South Africa, ousting communist dictatorships in Central and Eastern Europe, and creating the greatest expansion of democracy in human history.

-That’s quite a track record, and it raises the question of how such expertise can be returned to American shores to help address the significant challenges facing our democracy, (a question recently discussed in this Foreign Policy article by Ashley Quarcoo and Thomas Carothers.)
+That’s quite a track record, and it raises the question of how such expertise can be returned to American shores to help address the significant challenges facing our democracy, (a question recently discussed in a Foreign Policy article by Ashley Quarcoo and Thomas Carothers.)

 The idea of leveraging international expertise for the benefit of much-needed reform in the U.S. spurred the formation of the nonprofit we help run, Election Reformers Network (ERN).
 ERN started as a conversation among former colleagues in 2016 and has grown to comprise a high-profile Board and Advisory Council, hundreds of members, and funding from one of the leading election reform foundations in the country.
 Staff, Board, and Advisors all participate in their individual capacities, but do so leveraging experience gained at the leading organizations in the field, including the National Democratic Institute, the Carter Center, the International Republican Institute, Democracy International, and International Foundation for Electoral Systems.